goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

     <span metal:define-slot="additional_info"></span>
   </div>

 Now the sidebar is fully customizable.
-You can fill the 'links' slot to redefine the sidebar links.
-However, if you choose not to fill the 'links' slot then you'll get the default links, which appear inside the slot.
+You can fill the ``links`` slot to redefine the sidebar links.
+However, if you choose not to fill the ``links`` slot then you'll get the default links, which appear inside the slot.

 You can even take this technique further by defining slots inside of slots.
 This allows you to override default presentation with a fine